 How to find DOCUMERICA photographs at the National Archives

 After DOCUMERICA’s demise in 1978, Hampshire shipped the entire file to the Center for Creative Photography (CCP) in Tucson, Arizona.
 The center accepted the file and made the photographs available to researchers.
 In 1981, however, in compliance with laws governing the disposition of federal government records, the DOCUMERICA collection moved to the National Archives and was formally accessioned in April 1981.
 The thousands of images can be found in the Still Pictures unit at the National Archives at College Park, Maryland.
-The descriptions of DOCUMERICA photographic prints, slides, images on fiche, and related textual documentation are searchable in the Archival Research Catalog (ARC).
+The descriptions of DOCUMERICA photographic prints, slides, images on fiche, and related textual documentation are searchable in the National Archives Catalog.
 The 15,981 DOCUMERICA images are available online and are also searchable via ARC.
-Researchers can also visit special web pages dedicated to environmental studies at the ARC Gallery site.
+Researchers can also visit special web pages dedicated to environmental studies at the Documerica section.

-C. Jerry Simmons, a gradate of the Catholic University of America’s School of Library and Information Science, is an archives specialist for data standards at the National Archives and Records Administration in College Park, Maryland, and has worked with the Archival Research Catalog (ARC) project since 2000.
+C. Jerry Simmons, a gradate of the Catholic University of America’s School of Library and Information Science, is an archives specialist for data standards at the National Archives and Records Administration in College Park, Maryland, and has worked with the National Archives Catalog project since 2000.

 Note on Sources

-Not all DOCUMERICA images are represented in the Archival Research Catalog (ARC).
-Series RG412DM (ca. 5,000 color slides) and RG412DAZ (ca. 500 slides) are images taken during the final phase of DOCUMERICA.
+Not all DOCUMERICA images are represented in the National Archives Catalog.
+Series RG-412-DM (ca. 5,000 color slides) and RG-412-DAZ (ca. 500 slides) are images taken during the final phase of DOCUMERICA.
 These late submissions were not included in the official project to digitally convert images and captions from DOCUMERICA microfiches in the late 1990s.
 The images in these two series contain very probing studies done during DOCUMERICA including Yoichi Okamoto’s photographs of suburban life near Washington, D.C., adding important dimensions to the DOCUMERICA record.